axt/bingraphvis/README.md

 The project is in its very early stage, and its under heavy development.

+Currently all the functionality I want to support is just "throwed in", but the correct abstraction layers and underlying structure is missing/incomplete.

 Expect breaking changes if you rely on the internals of it!

 A stable facade API (with limited functionality) is supported for [angr](https://github.com/angr/angr), see `visualize.py` in [angr-utils](https://github.com/axt/angr-utils).